Analyses: CONUS20 · NEUS · SPlainsMeso

 CAPS is located in the National Weather Center.

-Daily ARPS and WRF forecasts are run on the OSCER supercomputers.
+Daily CASA ARPS forecasts are run on the OSCER supercomputers.

 Analysis and forecasts history files are available for ftp in both HDF4 and netCDF format.
 The data is at ftp://caps.ou.edu/pub/arpsdata.
 Both HDF4 and netCDF format are supported.

 NEUS - NorthEastern U.S. (analysis only), 9km grid.

 MESOH* - Variety of coastal domains only run when hurricane are nearyby.